Trietptm-on-Coding-Algorithms/secret.re/frick.md

 ```

 We are now attached to the function (or arbitrary address) and once the program will hit the hook, we will have a context to play with.

+## Context commands
+Once we hit the hook, we can unleash the power of frida and frick to do a lot of different stuffs.

+### Reading memory

+### Writing memory

+### Declaring and use native functions